rdwansch/ujklm23/README.md

 - 👋 Hi, I’m Ridhwan R
-- 👀 I’m interested in Javascript
+- 👀 I’m interested in Web Developer
-- 🌱 I’m currently learning React JS
+- 🌱 I’m currently learning }{ello \/\/orld
-- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me i don't know
+- 📫 How to reach me pray to God

 <!---
 ujklm23/ujklm23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.